Lumber Liquidators Holdings, Inc. (LL) investors to reap big returns again

 Lumber Liquidators Holdings, Inc. (NYSE:LL) trade information

-Sporting 2.16% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 19 when the LL stock price touched $28.41- or saw a rise of 13.34%.
-Year-to-date, Lumber Liquidators Holdings, Inc. shares have moved 152%, while the 5-day performance has seen it change -10.6%.
-Over the past 30 days, the shares of Lumber Liquidators Holdings, Inc. (NYSE:LL) have changed 18.31%.
-Short interest in the company has seen 2.87 Million shares shorted with days to cover at 0.
+Despite being -6.51% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 26 when the LL stock price touched $24.48- or saw a rise of 9.64%.
+Year-to-date, Lumber Liquidators Holdings, Inc. shares have moved 126.41%, while the 5-day performance has seen it change -10.15%.
+Over the past 30 days, the shares of Lumber Liquidators Holdings, Inc. (NYSE:LL) have changed 0.32%.
+Short interest in the company has seen 2.46 Million shares shorted with days to cover at 0.

+Wall Street analysts have a consensus price target for the stock at $22, which means that the shares’ value could jump -0.54% from current levels.
+The projected low price target is $14 while the price target rests at a high of $30.
+In that case, then, we find that the current price level is +35.62% off the targeted high while a plunge would see the stock lose -36.71% from current levels.

 Lumber Liquidators Holdings, Inc. (LL) estimates and forecasts